jeremyBanks/jeb/README.md

 The "Stadian Squirrel" icon is Copyright 2020 [illufinch](https://twitter.com/illufinch), and is only licensed for non-commercial use on stadians.dev, stadia.run, and stadia.st.

+Store data, including product names, images, descriptions, and other metadata, may be copyrighted and/or trademarked by Google or other publishers.
+They are used here for non-commercial purposes assumed permitted as fair dealing, but this is not legal advice and I am not a lawyer.

 ## Contributing

 Changes to the `./stadia.run` or `./stadia.st` subdirectories must be made in standalone commits that only modify one of those directories and do not touch anything else.
 (This is because we split those paths out with git-subtree to deploy them, and that works more smoothly with distinct commits.)
 This means we can't squash-merge PRs.